Address

 It relies on sturdy box construction for stability with full overlay doors.
 Hinges are attached directly to the sides of the cabinet box.Frameless cabinets do not have a center stile coming down in the middle of the two cabinet doors, providing easier access to the items inside, as well as more storage space to work with.
 Shelves are typically adjustable.
 Drawers in frameless cabinetry also tend to be larger because of the space saved by not having a face frame attached to the front.

-Hawthorne Kitchens’ measure fee or a design fee is complimentary for the first design or quote.
-In some cases, where multiple design revisions are requested, a design retainer may be required.
+Hawthorne Kitchens’ will complete a site measure and initial design complimentary for first quotes.
+If revisions or multiple designs are requested, a design retainer of $1,500 is required.
 The retainer is then applied against the final cost of your renovation.

 Our design services are related directly to the cabinetry and related products that we sell for your renovation.
 As such, we do not make house calls for general design advice.